hatemr/Automatic-Writing-Editor/README.md

 * __10/16/19__: Continued reading about HTML and CSS.
 Still mystified.
 * __10/18/19__: Breakthrough.
 I added a Bootstrap Theme to Flask, using the tutorial [here](https://www.youtube.com/watch?v=3NsEGaCIT38).
 This is exactly what I wanted.
 * __10/19/19__: Incorporated Jinja extends with the bootstrap/base.html (I think this is where Flask-Bootstrap comes into play).
+* __10/23/19__: Debugged database connection to avoid circular imports.
+The app's frontend is ready.
+So I should work on the conent.

 # Datasets
 1. CoNLL-2003, named entity recognition (NER): https://www.aclweb.org/anthology/W03-0419